MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.13.0/other-install.md

 > and higher.
 If you require use of the Web Platform Installer please consider using the MSI instead, or you can
 > install an earlier version of Azure PowerShell.

-To install on Linux or macOS environments, see [Install Azure PowerShell on macOS or Linux](install-azurermps-maclinux.md).

 ## Install or update on Windows using the MSI Package

 Azure PowerShell for Windows PowerShell 5.x can be installed using the MSI file available from